 where $dV$, $dA$ and $\nu$ are the volume form, area form, and unit normal with respect to the Euclidean metric.
 In both cases, $\nu$ is chosen to point toward infinity, and $\partial_{\nu}$ is the directional derivative with respect to $\nu$.
-Since $R_g$ is integrable with respect to $g$ (from the definition of asymptotic flatness), formula (\ref{eq_conf_scalar_curv}) and the fact $u \to 1$ at infinity proves that $\Delta u$ is integrable with respect to $\delta$.
-Thus, we may take $\lim_{r \to \infty}$ of the above.
-Multiplying by an appropriate constant, we have
+Since $R_g$ is integrable with respect to $g$ (from $q > n$ in the definition of asymptotic flatness), equation (\ref{eq_conf_scalar_curv}) and the fact $u \to 1$ at infinity proves that $\Delta u$ is integrable with respect to $\delta$.
+Thus,

 It is straightforward to check that the left-hand side is the ADM mass $m$ of $(M,g)$.
-Moreover, formula (\ref{eq_conf_scalar_curv}) and the fact that the volume form $dV_g$ of $g$ equals $u^{\frac{2n}{n-2}} dV$ reduces this to:
+Moreover, equation (\ref{eq_conf_scalar_curv}) and the fact $dV_g=u^{\frac{2n}{n-2}} dV$ reduce this to:

-where $m=m_{ADM}(g)$.
 Using the conformal transformation law for the mean curvature and the hypothesis that $\partial M$ has zero mean curvature with respect to $g$, we have: